kauralane/horiseon-code-refactor/README.md

 None.

 ## Usage
-This application is simple to use, and can be viewed and read with assistive technologies.
+This application is a simple home page, and can be viewed and read with assistive technologies.
 There are 3 links to interact with in the header, and these will take you to the corresponding section of the page.

 ## Credits
 Code base: Horiseon Social Solution Services, Inc.